mafichman/Portfolio/index.md

 Fichman, M and M.A Fichman.
 (2012) From Darwin to the Diamond: How Baseball and Billy Beane Arrived at Moneyball.
 Available at SSRN 2112109.

-- Creative Footprint NY, Tokyo, Stockholm

 ---
 <a name="education"></a>
 ## Education

-- Masters of City and Regional Planning, University of Pennsylvania (2016)
+- Masters of City and Regional Planning, U. of Pennsylvania (2016)
 - BS, Biology, Haverford College (2005)
-- SES Certificate, Marine Biological Laboratory, Woods Hole, MA (2004)
+- SES Cert., Marine Biological Laboratory, Woods Hole, MA (2004)

 ---
 <a name="contact"></a>